Glaecier/Code_analysis_platform/README.md

    - **Security**: Check for vulnerabilities with severity ratings
    - **Tests**: View test results with pass/fail status

-## Contributing

-Contributions are welcome!
-Feel free to submit issues or pull requests.

 ## License

 This project is open source and available under the MIT License.